-This solution for West Ulster English predicts that stranding in spec-vP is possible, as far as linearization is concerned, only when what is stranded isn't later crossed by non-successive-cyclic movement out of vP.
-This prediction is verified by a fact from Ko (2011), who shows that object scrambling in Korean can strand a numeral quantifier in spec-vP (77).
+This analysis predicts that stranding in spec-vP is possible, as far as linearization is concerned, only when what is stranded isn't later crossed by non-successive-cyclic movement out of vP.
+This prediction is verified by a fact from Ko (2011), who shows that object scrambling in Korean can strand a numeral quantifier in spec-vP (74).
 Importantly, in this configuration in Korean the subject remains in-situ in vP below the stranded quantifier, and the verb can't have moved leftward across spec-vP, as Korean is head-final:

-(77) vP numeral quantifier stranding in Korean
+(74) vP numeral quantifier stranding in Korean

-'''

-Kong-ul_j amato [{vP}\ [\j\ \mathbf{sey\text{-kay}}]k haksayng-tul-i t_k patassulkesita ball-ACC probably 3-thing student-PL-NOM received
+Kong-ul $j$ amato [ $j$ sey-kay] $k$ haksayng-tul-i t_k ball-ACC probably 3-thing student-PL-NOM patassulkesita received

-'''